forty2wallabyway/btv_sequencing_2/README.md

 5.17.23
 - Added commands to run_mapping script to generate Picard metrics (insert size and mark duplicates) from sorted BAM files
 - Added a few commands at the end of the run_mapping script to move all newly generated files into a new subdirectory

+5.24.23
+- Started using simple_scheduler script to run consecutive samples
+- Changed Picard and Mosdepth metrics to collect from new best_10 BAM file (this dramatically changed mean coverage reported by Mosdepth) and moved to the end of run_mapping script